 JUFIL is expected to attract contributions both from scholars writing on the general nature of the law in the area of jus ad bellum and those examining particular uses of force or developments in this field of law.

-The deadline for submissions for the first issue is 31 January 2014 for articles, and 28 February 2014 for Book Reviews.
+The deadline for submissions for Issue 2 is 31st July 2014 for articles and 30th August 2014 for book reviews.

 The Journal is published in English, but is open to submissions from anywhere in the world, from writers of whatever background writing on any topic related to the jus ad bellum.
 All submissions will be double-blind peer reviewed.